-In the unlikely event of a release, ethane enters the atmosphere as a hazardous and flammable gas.
+Ethane enters the atmosphere as a hazardous and flammable gas.
 Contact with ethane may cause skin irritation and/or frostbite.
 Exposure to ethane may cause headache, dizziness or nausea.
+Ethane is heavier than air.
 At very high concentrations, ethane can cause suffocation due to the lack of oxygen in the air.